digital-asset/daml/docs/source/app-dev/app-arch.rst

 use the :ref:`gRPC Ledger API <grpc>` directly.

-When you use the ``create-daml-app`` template application, you can start a Daml Sandbox together with a JSON API server by running
+When you use the ``create-daml-app`` template application, you can start a Daml Sandbox together with a JSON API server by running the following command in the root of the project.

 .. code-block:: bash

   daml start --start-navigator=no

-in the root of the project.
 Daml Sandbox exposes the same Daml Ledger API a Participant Node would expose without requiring a fully-fledged Daml network to back the application.
 Once your application matures and becomes ready for production, the ``daml deploy`` command helps you deploy your frontend and Daml artifacts of your project to a production Daml network.
 See